vlingo/vlingo-community/README.md

 - Mentor newcomers
 - Ensure the new features match the project vision
-- Takes into account that the team is capable to deliver
+- Takes into account what the team is capable to deliver
 - Review Pull Requests & checks if it meets the Definition of Done

 Each project has the list of collaborators and his/her roles.
 Notice people might be contributing in his/her free time.